photo credit: WoodfordReserve.com

 Master Distiller: Chris Morris

-Is there really any need for a Woodford Reserve review?
-If you haven’t tasted Woodford Reserve yet, you have been hiding under a rick house.
+If you haven’t tasted Woodford Reserve Bourbon yet, you have been hiding under a rock.
 In my experience as a bartender, this whiskey is oftentimes a bourbon drinker’s introduction to the world of America’s Spirit.

 Woodford Reserve is the product of one of the oldest distilleries in the country.
 Chris Morris, Master Distiller at Brown-Forman, explains the history of the operation and where the name ‘Woodford Reserve’ comes from: